Golden Gate to Ancient Rus'. VI

 Slide22 Monk .

-Chronicle - records of the events of Russian history over the years.
+Chronicle - records of events in Russian history by year.

 Who are monks?
 C 51